This webpage contains affiliate links. See more details here.

 Note that train the prices of train tickets rise as your date of travel get closer.
 That's why it's good to book them well in advance (companies release the train schedules and tickets 4-5 months in advance).

-1. IT'S DEFINITELY WORTH - There's no way to cover all Florence has to offer in one day, but there's definitely time to see enough to make the trip worth it!
+Yes sure!
+There's no way to cover all Florence has to offer in one day, but there's definitely time to see enough to make the trip worth it!
+Here are a few useful tips:

 Once you reach Piazza del Duomo, you can admire Florentine's Cathedral (with stunning red-tiled cupola), the Giotto's Bell Tower and the Baptistery of St. John.
 The entrance to the Cathedral is free, but lines can be long (so you can skip this step).
 Instead, go around and admire all the sights, while taking some amazing photos.